sebastid/RepData_PeerAssessment1/PA1_template.md

 The dataset contain <b>2304</b> rows with missing values.

-My strategy for filling in all of the missing values in the dataset is to use the mean for that 5-minute interval distribution.
+My strategy for filling in all of the missing values in the dataset is to re-use the  average of step numbers for each 5-minute interval calculated previously.
+The implemented code follows the steps below:
+1. scan each step values for missing / NA values.
+2. when a missing value is found then retrieve the average number of steps for the corresponding 5-minute interval.
+3. fill in the missing value with the retrieved average value.

 ```r
 #--- initialize the data table to fill in with missin values